 World Hippo Day

-The History Of World Hippo Day
+The History of World Hippo Day

 Unfortunately, we’re unsure of exactly when this holiday was created.
 We believe that it was created sometime around 2001, but we’ve been unable to independently verify that information.
+This isn’t uncommon with holidays centered around raising awareness about a particular animal, so we’ll continue to try to find its origin.
+Hopefully, someday we will.

 Important Facts About Hippos

 We wanted to list some important facts about hippos below, so we did a little bit of research.
-What we uncovered was a list of facts that we feel will inform everyone about hippos and encourage them to think about these beasts, if not every day, then at least for this holiday.
+What we uncovered was a list of facts that we feel will inform everyone about hippos and encourage them to think about these beasts, if not every day, then at least on this holiday.

 • The only land animal larger than them is the elephant.